-While we have already stated that there is no tool silver bullet, tools do play a critical role in the overall security program.
-There is a range of open source and commercial tools that can assist in automation of many routine security tasks.
-These tools can simplify and speed the security process by assisting security personnel in their tasks.
+While we have already stated that there is no silver bullet tool, tools do play a critical role in the overall security program.
+There is a range of open source and commercial tools that can automate many routine security tasks.
+These tools can simplify and speed up the security process by assisting security personnel in their tasks.
 It is important to understand exactly what these tools can and cannot do, however, so that they are not oversold or used incorrectly.